Slashmsu/tony/README.md

-Implementation of work logistic service
+Example of the logistic service

 ###Install all dependence: